|

 Order.

-behind the way the Order in Caid does things.
-You may not need that information
+reasons behind the way the Order in Caid does things.
+You may not need

-right now, but it does provide some answers to "why?" and "how?"
+that information right now, but it does provide some answers to "why?"

 I. Before the Ceremony

-ahead of time, and provide great flexibility in matters of announcement,
+time, and provide great flexibility in matters of announcement, vigil,

-vigil, and ceremony."
-This can translate to a sometimes bewildering
+and ceremony."
+This can translate to a sometimes bewildering set of

 questions.